Merzasphor/MWSE/docs/source/lua/type/niPick.rst

 niPick
 ====================================================================================================

-This class is the entry point into the picking intersection system.
-With the specification of a ray, the class allows an application to perform picking operations on a scene graph or any subtree within a scene graph.
-Given a ray and a subtree, the subtree is traversed and any intersected objects satisfying user-defined constraints are added to an array.
-Intersections are only computed with bounding spheres (coarse scale operation) or with triangle geometry (fine scale operation).
+Class used in the picking intersection system within the game engine.
+Using a ray, the engine performs picking operations on a scene graph or any subtree.
+Given a ray and a subtree, the subtree is traversed and matching nodes are added to an array.

 Properties
 ----------------------------------------------------------------------------------------------------